About the University

 Newest Additions

 The $28.9 million renovation and expansion for Engineering South was completed in July 2023 in time for the 2023 fall semester.
 This historic structure has been the home for various departments within the College of Engineering, Architecture and Technology since 1939.
-All four floors of the interior will be gutted and redesigned to propel Engineering South into the 21st century.
-The Electrical and Computer Engineering (ECE) department will occupy the second floor and the Mechanical Aerospace Engineering (MAE) department will occupy the third floor.
-Upgrades to the public first floor will be department-focused spaces with a goal to create a strong ECE and MAE community, encourage and support our teaching and research missions, brand ECE and MAE as leaders in high-tech innovation, and attract the brightest students and faculty.
+All four floors of the interior were gutted and redesigned to propel Engineering South into the 21st century.
+The Electrical and Computer Engineering (ECE) department occupies the second floor and the Mechanical Aerospace Engineering (MAE) department occupies the third floor.
+Upgrades to the public first floor are department-focused spaces with a goal to create a strong ECE and MAE community, encourage and support our teaching and research missions, brand ECE and MAE as leaders in high-tech innovation, and attract the brightest students and faculty.
 The fourth floor provides an exciting opportunity for CEAT innovation and growth, including an open design studio for collaborative senior design, a design and innovation laboratory and seminar room for laboratory intensive courses, additional office space for teaching and research assistants, and gathering and study spaces for ECE and MAE students and student organizations.
 The Zink Center for Competitive Innovation and the new 207-seat Chickasaw STEM auditorium will provide CEAT with new programming and innovative spaces to elevate student learning and success.

 The new $100 million Human Performance and Nutrition Research Institute (HPNRI) will be constructed on the Stillwater campus and will develop preventative therapeutic strategies to combat obesity and chronic diseases.
 The institute will be the first of its kind — a university-based center focused on human performance and nutrition science for optimizing health and performance.
 The institute will leverage research and expertise from several departments and colleges across the OSU system, including the College of Education and Human Sciences, Ferguson College of Agriculture, the College of Engineering, Architecture and Technology, Robert M. Kerr Food and Agriculture Products Center, College of Osteopathic Medicine and more.